 “Offsetting emissions and avoiding emissions are two different actions,” says Muller.
 “Offsetting typically occurs through an exchange.”
 What kind of exchange, exactly?
 You can offset your emissions by donating money to the development of clean-energy alternatives, such as projects that focus on replanting or conserving forests, or constructing wind farms.
 The first step is to calculate your carbon footprint.
 Use carbon calculations from the Nature Conservancy and the International Civil Aviation Organization to determine your potential impact and make comparable donations to offset the greenhouse emissions.

 When flying, you can buy offsets from airlines such as Delta, United, and JetBlue, which directly support community-based conservation, carbon-reduction projects, and sustainable businesses.
 Offsetting programs offered by airlines aren’t the only ones out there; websites like Atmosfair, Cool Effect, and TerraPass also provide ways to contribute.
-Next, check out these other simple ways to reduce your carbon footprint, whether or not you’re traveling.

 - Sandra Goldmark, Director of Campus Sustainability and Climate Action at Barnard College